jebediahelliott/jebediahelliott.github.io/_posts/2019-04-29-what_the_heck_is_collection_select.markdown

 ---
 layout: post
 title:      "What the Heck is Collection Select?"
-date:       2019-04-29 20:31:50 +0000
+date:       2019-04-29 16:31:51 -0400
 permalink:  what_the_heck_is_collection_select
 ---

 As I'm sure you have guessed, `collection_select` has to do with making a selction.
 More specifically, it is a Ruby on Rails form helper that allows you to display a collection of things in a dropdown and allow your user to, you guessed it, select one of them.
 As simple as the concept is, the implementation and usage can be rather unclear.
 The [official docs](https://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-collection_select) are, at least to me, a little bit cryptic.
 Much like one of Nostradamus' predictions, they only make perfect sense after you already know what's going on.
-I think one of the reasons(I would postit it is the primary reason) for confusion around the usage of `collection_select` is because it can take as many as 7 arguments.
+I think one of the reasons(I would posit it is the primary reason) for confusion around the usage of `collection_select` is because it can take as many as 7 arguments.
 That's not a typo, it takes seven!!
 And 2 of them are hashes.
 Without further adieu, let's dig in and see how this sucker works.
 First we'll start with our models:
 ```
 Class Owner < ApplicationRecord
   has_many :direwolves # Yes, ActiveRecord is smart enough to figure out this pluralization in most cases.